Crooked Lake (Saskatchewan)

 Crooked Lake is a recreational lake located in the south-eastern region of the Canadian province of Saskatchewan.
 It is part of a chain of lakes — the Fishing Lakes — in the Qu'Appelle Valley and, like many of the other lakes in the valley, there is a dam at the eastern end that controls water levels.

 The majority of the southern and western shores of the lake are undeveloped and part of First Nation Indian reserves.
-Most of the development is along the northern and eastern shores and includes cabins, resorts, campgrounds, beaches, and several communities, including Moose Bay, Sunset Beach, Exner's Twin Bays, Melville Beach, and Grenfell Beach.
+Most of the development is along the northern and eastern shores and includes cabins, resorts, campgrounds, beaches, and several communities, including Moose Bay, Sunset Beach, Exner's Twin Bays, Greenspot, Melville Beach, Grenfell Beach, and Marieval.
 Access to the lake and most of its amenities is from Highway 247.

 Recreation

 Crooked Lake offers a variety of activities during both the summer and the winter.
 During the summer, there is fishing from both boats and docks, various water sports, camping, picnicking, swimming, and hiking.
 The Trans Canada Trail runs through the valley and along the lake's northern shore.
 The winter has ice fishing and snowmobiling.